 Earth’s climate has always changed naturally, but both the global extent and rate of recent warming are unusual.
 The recent warming has reversed a slow, long-term cooling trend, and research indicates that global surface temperature is higher now than it has been for millennia.

-While climate can be characterised by many variables, temperature is a key indicator of the overall climate state, and global surface temperature is fundamental to characterising and understanding global climate change, including Earth’s energy budget.
+While climate can be characterized by many variables, temperature is a key indicator of the overall climate state, and global surface temperature is fundamental to characterizing and understanding global climate change, including Earth’s energy budget.
 A rich variety of geological evidence shows that temperature has changed throughout Earth’s history.
 A variety of natural archives from around the planet, such as ocean and lake sediments, glacier ice and tree rings, shows that there were times in the past when the planet was cooler, and times when it was warmer.
 While our confidence in quantifying large-scale temperature changes generally decreases the farther back in time we look, scientists can still identify at least four major differences between the recent warming and those of the past.

 It’s warming almost everywhere.
 During decades and centuries of the past 2000 years, some regions warmed more than the global average while, at the same time, other regions cooled.
 For example, between the 10th and 13th centuries, the North Atlantic region warmed more than many other regions.
 In contrast, the pattern of recent surface warming is globally more uniform than for other decadal to centennial climate fluctuations over at least the past two millennia.